-George Washington Masonic National Memorial
+13. Marvel at the George Washington Masonic National Memorial

 This memorial building dedicated to George Washington is fashioned after the ancient Lighthouse of Alexandria in Egypt.

-The memorial has nine floors total, with the Memorial Hall, Memorial Theater, and several floors of exhibits dedicated to the activities of the freemasons, George Washington, a memorial library, as well as ancient Egyptian and Hebraic architectural styles.
+The memorial has nine floors total, with the Memorial Hall, Memorial Theater, and several exhibits dedicated to the activities of the Freemasons, George Washington, a memorial library, as well as ancient Egyptian and Hebraic architectural styles.

 To visit other floors aside from the first or second, you will need to book a guided tour.
-Admission is $18 for adults and free for children.
+Admission is $20 for adults and free for children.

 14. Walk around the Torpedo Factory Art Center